barbarametzler/Clusters-of-Accra/index.md

 # Clusters of Accra

 Scroll through this page to discover different clusters of Accra.
-Each map includes one or a set of clusters that describe the built, the non-built environment or a mix of built and non-built environment of the city.
+Each map includes one or a set of clusters that describe the built, the natural environment or a mix of the two.
 The clusters are created with an unsupervised computer vision algorithm that groups visually similar areas together.

 How to use the maps:
 - Click the +/- buttons or scroll to zoom in and out.